 The men in Noir films (both good and bad)are usually cynical and world weary chaps.
 They are tough and comfortable with dishing out (and being around) violence.
-Some are bad guys with no redeeming features, while others have tough exteriors in order to survive this world, but underneath that toughness they are actually total sweethearts.
-Sometimes a decent guy (like Walter Neff for example)gets caught up in a web weaved by a femme fatale, or an old pal who they should have steered well clear of,and becomes caught up in murder and crime, and soon finds that they have no way out and will end up dead or in jail.
+Some are bad guys with no redeeming features, while others have tough exteriors in order to survive this world, but underneath that toughness are actually total sweethearts.
+Sometimes a decent guy (like Walter Neff for example)gets caught up in a web weaved by a femme fatale, or an old pal who they should have steered well clear of,and becomes caught up in murder and crime and has no way out and will end up dead or in jail.

 A few of the Noir guys.
 Images on left screenshots by me.
 Right image from IMDb.

 Despite being made in an era when films were heavily censored, Noir films contain images and dialogue that make me sit up and go “did I really just see or hear that?”
 These films are often very violent without graphically depicting violent acts, as most of what we see is implied, but the violence still packs a punch for the viewer.
 These films also contain dialogue or shared glances between characters that leave you in no doubt as to the meaning, be that implied meaning sexual or violent.
 These films were about as risque and daring as you could get in mainstream cinema at the time.
 The fact that they retain their shock value and impact is a credit to all involved in putting these films together.

 When you mention Noir, I will bet that most people automatically associate that word with American cinema, and while it’s true that the majority of Noir films are predominantly American, there are also many fantastic Noir films which were made outside of the USA as well.
 I’ve already mentioned that the French made many fantastic Noir flicks.
 Akira Kurosawa’s Japanese Noir Stray Dog (1949) is one of the best in the genre, while the first screen adaptation of The Postman Always Rings Twice was the brilliant Italian Noir Ossessione(1943).